-This Swiffer Duster Hack Will Save You Money (We Tested a TikTok Viral Trend)
+This Swiffer Duster Hack Will Save You Money (We Tested This Viral Trend)

 This hack really cleans up!

 If this is true, I know it would personally save me (and many of you) quite a bit of money!
-I go through quite a few of these when cleaning my home as I prefer Swiffer dusters to traditional feather dusters.
+I go through so many of these when cleaning my home as I prefer Swiffer dusters to traditional feather dusters.

 Here’s how to wash your Swiffer Duster:

 1. After dusting, simply throw the Swiffer Duster into the wash with your other cleaning rags and a little laundry detergent on the delicate or gentle cycle (I always choose hot water to kill germs).